Let’s be honest.

 Here are the two possible reasons your engine is causing a car vibration:

-A. Worn Motor Mounts
+A. Worn Motor Mount

-If a motor mount deteriorates, you’ll be able to feel vibrations from the engine whenever it’s running.
-The more power the engine exerts, the more vibration you’ll feel.
+Motor mounts (engine mounts) rest between the engine and the engine bay to prevent engine vibration from traveling through the car’s body.
+If a motor mount deteriorates, you’ll feel vibrations from the engine whenever it’s running.
+The more power the engine exerts, the more excessive vibration you’ll feel.

 B. Worn Spark Plugs